 If however you do get attacked by a mosquito, lavender is a good remedy for bug bites and itching because it is anti-inflammatory.

-2. Moth Repellant
+2. Make Natural Moth Repellant

 Fresh or dried bunches lavender around your home and in closets to repel moths, mosquitoes, and flies.
 They are repelled by the scent.
 The bonus is living in a home with natural fragrance from plants, rather than man made fragrance.

-3. Aches and Pains
+3. Treat Aches and Pains

 If you feel achy from too much gardening, hiking, or canoeing, massage lavender essential oil into your joints and muscles to aid pain relief.
 For headaches, smelling lavender and peppermint oils or rubbing lavender oil into the temples often helps.

 Real lavender essential oil is plant-derived.
 There are products on the market that contain lavender fragrance that is manmade.
-The pure lavender essential oil in our Peace of Mind Body Butter calms sunburnt skin and the the other plant-oils help restore moisture.
+The pure lavender essential oil in our Peace of Mind Body Butter calms sunburnt skin and the other plant-oils help restore moisture.